Welcome to Volcano!

-Please make sure to read and observe our Code of Conduct.
+All Volcano contributors must read and observe the Code of Conduct.

 Your First Contribution

-We will help you to contribute in different areas like filing issues, developing features, fixing critical bugs and getting your work reviewed and merged.
+You can contribute in different areas, including filing issues, developing features, fixing critical bugs, and getting your work reviewed and merged.

-When you are willing to take on an issue, you can assign it to yourself.
-Just reply with
+When you are ready to work on an issue, reply with

-then the robot will assign the issue to you and your name will present at
+The bot then will assign the issue to you.
+Your name will then be displayed on the

 File an Issue